-It may be a little confusing upon arrival in Bali as the stamp you will get at the airport still says ‘expires after 30 days’.
+Upon arrival in Bali, it may be a little confusing as the stamp you will get at the airport still says ‘expires after 30 days'.
 The IDR 500,000 or $35 USD payment only allows you to extend for another 30 days - it does not mean you can automatically stay for 60 days.
 If you wish to stay longer than the initial 30 days, you have two options you can choose from on how you can extend your visa on arrival in Bali.

 Direct Extension at the Immigration Office

-Before going to the immigration for your visa extension, make sure you have the following documents with you:
+Before going to the local immigration office for your visitor visa extension, make sure you have the following documents with you:

-Valid passport and a photocopy of your paspport
+Passport valid for six months and a photocopy of your valid paspport

 Visa on arrival receipt you got from the airport

 Proof of exit ticket from Indonesia (they didn't ask about this, but in case they asked, I already booked via onward ticket)